Publicizing Your Unit

 Getting Started—Keep it Simple

-Community newspapers are at the top of the list, but consider a number of other different outsets including:
+Community newspapers are at the top of the list, but consider a number of other different outsets including:- Community Calendars

 The most common of all public relations tools is a press release submitted to local media, like community newspapers.
 A press release should communicate key information by including the who, what, when, where, why, and how of the story you are trying to tell.
 Be sure to include photos with your release.
 Supply your contact information along with the press release.
 A sample release is included with this kit.